Operational Notice · Effective May 31, 2026

 Vitruvian proportion, anatomical geometry, vortex dynamics

 Leonardo tested Vitruvius’s proportional claims through anatomical dissection.
 His Vitruvian Man (c.
-1490) demonstrates that the human body embodies geometric ratios — not as an ideal, but as a measurable fact.
+1490) shows that the human body embodies geometric ratios — not as an ideal, but as a measurable fact.

 The Finding: